H-1B Lottery Reform: How the Beneficiary-Centric System Affects Your Green Card Planning

 | FY2024 | 758,000 | ~15% | Massive fraudulent registrations exposed |

-The root cause: under the old system, the lottery was based on registrations rather than beneficiaries (the actual H-1B applicants).
+The root of the problem was this: under the old system, the lottery was conducted on a per-registration basis, not per-beneficiary (the actual H-1B applicant).
 This meant one person could submit multiple registrations through multiple companies, with each additional registration providing another lottery chance.

-USCIS data released in early 2024 showed that of approximately 758,000 FY2024 H-1B lottery registrations, about 408,000 (54%) involved the same beneficiary being registered by multiple companies.
-This means over half of all registrations were "duplicate draws."
-Even more alarmingly, some beneficiaries were simultaneously registered by as many as 20-30 companies, many of which were shell companies specifically engaged in visa fraud.
+Data released by USCIS in early 2024 showed that of the approximately 758,000 registrations in the FY2024 H-1B lottery, about 408,000 (54%) involved the same beneficiary being registered by multiple companies.
+This means more than half of all registrations were "duplicate entries."
+Even more shocking, some beneficiaries were simultaneously registered by as many as 20-30 companies, many of which were shell companies specifically engaged in visa fraud.

 Unfairness to Honest Applicants #

-Under the old system, an applicant submitted by a single genuine employer had only about a 15% selection probability.
-Meanwhile, a person submitted through 5 companies with 5 registrations had a selection probability approaching 56%.
+Under the old system, an applicant submitted through a single genuine employer with one registration had a selection probability of only about 15%.
+Meanwhile, someone registered through 5 companies with 5 registrations had a selection probability approaching 56%.
 This systemic unfairness made honest applicants and employers the biggest victims.

 Core Content of the Beneficiary-Centric Reform #